Appeal to Reason (album): Release

 Appeal to Reason was released on October 7, 2008.
 It was the first Rise Against album to be released by Interscope Records.
 In the United States, the album peaked at number three on the Billboard 200, making it Rise Against's highest-charting album at the time.
 The album sold 64,000 copies in its first week of release, and by December 2010, it had sold 482,000 copies.
-It was certified gold by the Recording Industry Association of America in March 2011, denoting shipments of 500,000 copies in the United States.
+It was certified platinum by the Recording Industry Association of America in July 2021, denoting shipments of 1,000,000 copies in the United States.
 When asked about the commercial success of Appeal to Reason, drummer Brandon Barnes said "It was surprising to us.
 We are very proud of the CD and happy with how it turned out, but going to No. 3 was big for us."